QSSRHelper/QSSRHelper/README.md

 A mathematica package for QCD Sum Rules calculation.

 # Requirements
-The QSSRHelper require FeynCalc (at least 9.3.0) and Mathematica 12.0+.
+The QSSRHelper require FeynCalc 9.3.0+ and Mathematica 12.0+.

 # installation
 To install this package, put the folder `QSSRHelper` in the `$UserBaseDirectory` of Mathematica, which